-Two datasets were developed for Arrowtown; the first contains data collected at the original site at Cotter Avenue (2006-2013), and the second (2006-2014) includes the 2014 data with the monitor at its new location at the Queenstown-Lakes District pump station, about 400 metres east of its original position.
-Due to time constraints, no co-location study linking the two sites was possible.
+Two datasets were developed for Arrowtown; the first contains data collected at the original site on the original site at Cotter Avenue (2006-2013), and the second dataset (2006-2014) includes the 2014 data with the monitor at its new location at the Queenstown-Lakes District pump station, approximately 400 metres east of its original position.
+Due to time constraints, no co-location study linking the two sites was possible

 A downward winter trend of -2.5% per annum (p<0.01) is reported over the entire dataset.
-Before the monitor's re-location for the 2014 season, a statistically significant downward trend of -4.0% (p<0.001) is found in the data.
+Prior to the monitor's re-location for the 2014 season, a statistically significant downward trend of -4.0% (p<0.001) is found in the data.
 Any change in exceedance values is not statistically significant.